 What we are

-Although we have 10 acres of secluded woods, glades and lawns (only ten miles north of Lancaster, less than a mile from Morecambe Bay, and close to Silverdale Station) we don’t have luxuries like electricity and gas.
-Our facilities are very simple (which is why our annual fee is so low – about £1 per week!) and our membership is quite small.
+We have 10 acres of secluded woods, glades and lawns located only ten miles north of Lancaster and less than a mile from Morecambe Bay, and close to Silverdale Station.

 We are situated in the heart of Arnside and Silverdale Area of Outstanding Natural Beauty which is renowned for: